flamingchickens1540/CLUCK/SETUP.md

 ## Config

+Set the `start_date` field to the date you want to start tracking current hour information from.
+This should be the start of the current season, and is used to calculate which hour logs count towards totals.
+It can be in any format accepted by the [Javascript Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date)

 Make a copy of the `./config/example.json` file as `./config/yourenvlabel.json` and adjust the fields as needed.
 You will need to set the environment variable `NODE_ENV='yourenvlabel'` when running to load the correct config file

 Create a `.env` file in the base folder, and in it set the following DATABASE_URL variable for Prisma